Best Frozen Desserts in Singapore You Can Order Online for Delivery

 Artisan Ice Cream and Gelato

-Singapore has a thriving craft ice cream scene, and many of these makers now offer pint delivery.
-Look for local flavours like pandan, gula melaka, mao shan wang durian, and teh tarik.
+Singapore's craft ice cream scene is thriving, and many now deliver by the pint.
+Local flavours: pandan, gula melaka, mao shan wang durian, teh tarik.

-Best for: Everyday indulgence, dinner party desserts, adventurous flavour explorers.
+Best for: Everyday treats, dinner parties, trying adventurous flavours.

 Japanese Mochi Ice Cream

-Mochi ice cream — soft glutinous rice dough wrapped around a ball of ice cream — is widely available frozen from both Japanese brands and local producers.
+Soft glutinous rice dough wrapped around ice cream — widely available frozen from both Japanese brands and local producers.

-Best for: Quick single-serve treats, kids, those who enjoy textural contrasts.
+Best for: Quick single-serve treats, kids, textural contrast lovers.

 Frozen Cakes and Cheesecakes

-Several bakeries offer whole cakes and cheesecakes that are frozen and shipped.
-Basque burnt cheesecake, in particular, freezes and thaws exceptionally well.
+Several bakeries ship whole frozen cakes.
+Basque burnt cheesecake, in particular, freezes and thaws brilliantly.

-1. Transfer to freezer immediately upon delivery.
-Do not leave insulated bags at room temperature.
+- Transfer to freezer immediately.
+Do not leave insulated bags out.

-2. Store at -18 degrees Celsius or below.
-Most home freezers are set to this by default.
+- Store at -18 degrees or below.
+Standard home freezer setting.

-3. Do not thaw and refreeze.
-This damages texture and can compromise food safety.
+- Never thaw and refreeze.
+Damages texture and food safety.

-4. Follow preparation instructions exactly.
-Cooking from frozen (not thawed) usually gives the best results, especially for items like sweet potato balls.
+- Follow prep instructions.
+Cook from frozen (not thawed) for best results — especially sweet potato balls.

-5. Check expiry dates.
-Most frozen desserts last 1-3 months.
-Label packs with the purchase date if there is no printed date.
+- Check dates.
+Most last 1-3 months.
+Label packs with purchase date if needed.

 Ordering Tips

-Check minimum order amounts.
-Some sellers have minimum orders for free delivery.
+Check minimums.
+Some sellers require a minimum for free delivery.

 Compare delivery fees.
-Flat-rate delivery (like Ah Ma Kitchen's $8 island-wide, free above $100) is more predictable than distance-based pricing.
+Flat-rate (like our $8 island-wide, free above $100) is more predictable than distance-based pricing.

 Read reviews.
-For new sellers, check Google Reviews, Instagram comments, or Facebook recommendations before ordering.
+For new sellers, check Google Reviews, Instagram comments, or Facebook recommendations.

 Our Recommendation

-If you are looking for a frozen dessert that is genuinely traditional, made with real ingredients, and easy to prepare, we would suggest starting with sweet potato balls in green bean soup.
-It is a dessert that has been loved in Singapore for generations — and now you can enjoy it at home anytime.
+If you are looking for a frozen dessert that is genuinely traditional, made with real ingredients, and dead simple to prepare, start with sweet potato balls in green bean soup.
+It is a dessert Singaporeans have loved for generations — and now you can have it at home anytime.

-At Ah Ma Kitchen, we make every batch by hand in our Hougang kitchen using fresh sweet potato, taro, mung beans, tapioca flour, rock sugar, and pandan leaf.
-No shortcuts, no artificial anything.
+We make every batch by hand in our Hougang kitchen.
+Fresh sweet potato, taro, mung beans, tapioca flour, rock sugar, pandan leaf.
+No shortcuts.

-Browse our frozen desserts at ahmakitchen.com/products — next-day delivery across Singapore.
+Browse our frozen desserts at ahmaqqbowl.com/products — next-day delivery across Singapore.

 Craving sweet potato balls?